 Anderson, Joan Webster.
 Where Angels Walk.
 New York: Ballantine, 1993.
 Print.

-About the Author: Diane McKelvaDiane McKelva is an American writer, essayist and columnist.
-Recognizing that we are all spiritual beings living a human experience, she shares stories that compel her readers to challenge their potential in life.
-Her work often reflects her Catholic faith, and frequently examines issues surrounding moral and ethical dilemmas, and conflicts in humanity.
-She is a Southern writer, born in Kentucky and raised in Tennessee, where she resides with her husband, children, dogs and lone cat.
+About the Author: Diane McKelvaDiane McKelva is an American writer and essayist living in the Southern United States.
+She shares stories that compel her readers to challenge their potential in life.
+Her work often reflects her Catholic faith, and frequently examines issues surrounding moral and ethical dilemmas, and conflicts within humanity.
+She is a Southern writer, born in Kentucky and raised in Tennessee, where she resides with her family, including her dogs and lone cat.
 She received her Bachelor of Fine Arts degree in Arts and Communications from Memphis State University.
-(University of Memphis) After achieving success in marketing, she began her freelance career in 1994.
+(University of Memphis) After achieving success in marketing/copywriting, she began her freelance career in 1994.
 Her work has been presented at such venues as the Mid-West Writer's Conference.
 She is a contributor to numerous religious and secular publications such as Catholic Online, The National Catholic Register, Shalom Media, The Tennessee Register, Pittsburgh Post-Gazette, and the Pittsburgh Tribune Review, to name a few.
 Her editing and creative writing talent has been utilized by such clients as US Steel, Focus Magazine, Hilton, Bayer, The University of Pittsburgh, San Jose Museum of Art, Def Jam Records, Nashville Business Journal, Marathon Oil Corporation and country music artists.
 She also provided work for the late Senator John Heinz (R-PA).
-She is currently the Senior Editor of the online publication, Catholic Stand, owned by Little Vatican Management, founded by Tito Edwards.
+She is currently the Senior Editor for the online publication, Catholic Stand, owned by Little Vatican Management, founded by Tito Edwards (The National Catholic Register).

 - Link: Peter O’Toole, Requiescat In Pace - BigPulpit.com